petteri-te/github-exercise/README.md

 ### TIMELINE IN THE VIDEO

-at 18min start setting up folder and git repo on your local machine learn how to create local branches, move between them, merge them at 24min20s add branches to your local git
+1 - At 18min start setting up folder and git repo on your local machine 2- learn how to create local branches, move between them, merge them 3- at 24min20s add branches to your local git
 -git checkout -b new-branch
-at 28min40s start setting up remote repo at 33min making sure you have configured your github with name and email for remote repo connection (and you might need to authenticate yourself - login in to github) git config –global user.name your-name git config –global user.email your-email    you used in github account at 38min how to resolve merge conflict between remote repo and your local -manually resolve in the code file
+4- at 28min40s start setting up remote repo
+5 - at 33min making sure you have configured your github with name and email for remote repo connection (and you might need to authenticate yourself - login in to github) git config –global user.name your-name git config –global user.email your-email    you used in github account 6 - at 38min how to resolve merge conflict between remote repo and your local -manually resolve in the code file
 -git add .
 -git commit -m “merge change”
 -git push
-at xx   now push your new local working branch to remote repo and create a new branch there git push -u origin new and now resolve the pull request (PR) in github
+7 - at xx   now push your new local working branch to remote repo and create a new branch there git push -u origin new and now resolve the pull request (PR) in github